FloriF/MyFirstGameJam-0121/README.md

 ## Implemented Features:

 Move and jump (using ```A, D, SPACE``` keys).

 Player character looks at mouse position.

-Spawn projectile (with no own initial velocity) by pressing the left mouse button.
+Spawn projectiles by pressing the left mouse button.

+Projectiles do not despawn, FPS and current number of spawned projectiles in debug window.